Online Dating: The New Vocabulary and Tips for Success

 Cushioning is a dating move when someone has a Plan B already lined up if the current pursuit isn’t working out.
 If they see the “writing on the wall” while they are letting that relationship run its course, they will start chatting up or “meeting a ‘friend’ for coffee” while dating someone else.

 This prevents people from emotional intimacy if they have one foot out the door or are waiting for the next best thing to come along.

 This kind of scenario reminds me of the Albert Einstein quote, “You cannot simultaneously prevent and prepare for war.”
-Well, same applies to love.
+Well, the same applies to love.
 One can’t be open to love when they are not present to what may be right in front of them.

-Clearly, this type of person isn’t ready to be in a relationship or values of the person they are with.
+Clearly, this type of person isn’t ready to be in a relationship or values the person they are with.
 So again, say to yourself, “Good to know.”
 And then swipe and move on.

 Benching, “bread-crumbing” or slow fade

 Benching or bread-crumbing is essentially stringing someone along.
 It’s what can pass the honesty barometer when they say, “Work has been so busy lately” or “I’ve been traveling.”
 While those may be true statements, you are also getting the feeling that they are just not that into you.

 And you know what?
 You’re right.
 Because if he/she was into you, they would be actively pursuing you rather than stringing you along.

 It’s a way of saving face in the digital world.
 However, it lacks integrity and honesty.